CircuitVerse/Interactive-Book/docs/seq-design/fsm.md

    1. On present inputs & present states.
    * Only on present states.
 3. Finite State Machine is said to be `Moore state machine`?
-   1. Outputs depend only on present states.
+   1. Only on present states.
-   * Outputs depend on present inputs & present states.
+   * Only on present inputs & present states.